ckeditor/ckeditor5/docs/features/index.md

 ## Feature availability

 The number of features available for CKEditor 5 is constantly growing.
-Plenty of them are included by default in CKEditor 5 Builds and are available out-of-the-box, like for example {@link features/autoformat autoformatting} or {@link features/keyboard-support keyboard support}.
+Plenty of them are included by default in {@link builds/guides/overview CKEditor 5 Builds} and are available out-of-the-box, like for example {@link features/autoformat autoformatting} or {@link features/keyboard-support keyboard support}.
 However, some of the presented features need to be manually included in a customized CKEditor 5 build, for example the {@link features/markdown Markdown processor} which outputs Markdown instead of HTML.

+CKEditor 5 features cover several functional areas of application and use.

+### Formatting features

+{@link features/basic-styles Basic text styles} include essentials like bold, italics, super- and subscript as well as inline code formatting and more.
+The {@link features/font font feature} provides support for using different font families, controlling the font size as well as font and background colors.

+An essential feature for online content are {@link features/link links} - these can be easily pasted, changed and attributed.

+{@link features/headings Headings} (with configurable levels and styles), as well as the {@link features/text-alignment text alignment feature} help organize the structure of the document.

+Most of these formatting options can be applied from the {@link features/toolbar toolbar} or on the go, as you type, thanks to the {@link features/autoformat autoformatting feature} that employs Markdown syntax, and as easily removed with the {@link features/remove-format remove format feature}.

+### Structure and advanced formatting

+tables, lists, media, images, ...

+### Productivity features

+autosave, counters, ...

+### Cross-platform operability

+Paste from Word, Excell, Googl Docs, import

+### Output and exports

+PDF, Word, Markdown

+### Collaboration

+Users, permissions, track changes, comments, ...

 ## Feature examples